Discover the interesting, yet rarely visited port city of Limón on the Caribbean Coast, in Costa Rica.

 Limón is a shipping port and cruise port, though the cargo terminal is out at Moín, 12 km away.

-Limón was also the end of the line for the Costa Rican Railways, which ran from Puntarenas ( a town I backpacker later in my journey) on the Pacific to San José and onto Limón on the Caribbean coast.
+Limón was also the end of the line for the Costa Rican Railways, which ran from Puntarenas (a town I backpacked later in my journey) on the Pacific to San José and onto Limón on the Caribbean coast.

-So, having arrived in Limon at the bus station, I followed the tracks through town to the old station.
+So, having arrived at the bus station, I followed the tracks through town to the old station.

 Amphitheatre of Limón:

-2 blocks from the bus terminal is the rather odd-looking catholic church:
+Two blocks from the bus terminal is the rather odd-looking Catholic church:

-Near the Vargas De Limon Park, you’ll find Municipal Palace and the old Port Authority.
+Near the Vargas De Limón Park, you’ll find the Municipal Palace and the old Port Authority.

 The Municipal Palace dates from 1942.
 The facade was designed by José Maria Barrantes Monge, one of the great architects in Costa Rica in the early 20th century.